 A survey by Harvard Health School declared that a cup of lentils provides nearly 20 gms protein and no less than 15 gms of fiber.
 It is conventional wisdom in India, pulses are believed to be a rich source of proteins and we make dal a part of our diet, but the way we prepare dals make it lose more than of the nutrient value.

 Chickpeas are one of the best vegetarian protein sources which are greatly underutilized and undermined as a protein source.
-It is not only a good protein source but also full of fiber and complex carbohydrates which are essential to the body.
+It is not only a good protein source but also full of fiber and complex carbohydrates that are essential to the body.

 Chickpeas are also a rich source of folate and iron.